-THM 363 SPIRITUALITY 3 Credit Hours
+THM 363 SPIRITUALITY

 Explores the biblical, historical, and theological foundations for the practices and methods of Christian spirituality, emphasizing the teachings and traditions of the Catholic Church.
 Illumines key principles and stages in the spiritual life as a path to holiness.
 Presents various understandings and practices of prayer, meditation, contemplation, mysticism, discernment, and spiritual direction with the purpose of developing personal and communal applications to Christian life in the modern world.
 Prerequisite: THM 121.
-Spring, even-numbered years.
+Fall Semester.

-THM 370 MISSIOLOGY 3 Credit Hours
+THM 370 MISSIOLOGY